plane propeller representing l&d trends

 Here are 5 examples of successful learning organizations to inspire your company to embrace and develop its own learning culture.

 Let's say you work for a manufacturing company that's embracing automation and digitalization.
-Upskilling becomes a priority to ensure a smooth transition.
 Employees who’ve been operating machinery now have the chance to learn new technologies and programming languages.
-This helps them take on complex automation-related tasks and become a valuable asset in the company's digital transformation.
+And upskilling helps them take on complex automation-related tasks and become a valuable asset in the company's digital transformation.

 Reskilling involves learning entirely new skills to switch roles or industries.
 Let's take for example Stefan, an experienced accountant, who decides to pursue a career in data analysis.
 Stefan undergoes training in data analytics tools through the company's reskilling initiatives.
 This equips him with the skills needed to excel in his new role and contribute to data-driven decision-making.